Operation Speedy Express: May

 On 4 May at 09:50 a unit of the 1st Brigade engaged a PAVN/VC squad 8 mi west of Cái Bè killing seven.

 On 11 May at 12:15 air cavalry units attacked an area 6 mi northwest of Bến Tre and a 2nd Brigade unit searched the area finding 16 PAVN/VC dead and eight individual and two crew-served weapons.
 Further contacts later that day killed a further 21 PAVN/VC and captured six individual weapons, U.S. losses were one killed.
 On 12 May an OH-6 was shot down 4 mi northeast of Bến Tre and both crewmen killed.
 On 17 May at 19:45 a 2nd Brigade unit supported by helicopter gunships engaged a PAVN/VC force 5 mi south of Bến Tre killing 14 and destroying six sampans.
 On 19 May at 18:00 a 2nd Brigade unit engaged a PAVN/VC force 3 mi east of Bến Tre killing 17.

 On 21 May at 19:30 a 2nd Brigade unit supported by helicopter gunships engaged a PAVN/VC force 2 mi northeast of Bến Tre.
 Twelve secondary explosions were observed and 21 PAVN/VC killed.
 On 22 May at 09:30 a 1st Brigade unit engaged a PAVN/VC force 9 mi west of Cái Bè.
 The action continued until 23:10 and the bodies of 101 PAVN/VC dead and 21 individual weapons were found.
 On 23 May at 11:15 a 2nd Brigade unit supported by helicopter gunships engaged a PAVN/VC force 10 mi northwest of Bến Tre.
 The fighting continued until 17:10, 22 PAVN/VC and six U.S. were killed.
 On 24 May at 15:00 a 2nd Brigade unit supported by helicopter gunships engaged a PAVN/VC company 6 mi northwest of Bến Tre.
 The PAVN/VC withdrew by 18:20 leaving 92 dead.

 The operation concluded on 31 May.

 Aftermath

 The U.S. Army claimed 10,899 PAVN/VC dead and 2,579 suspects detained, while 242 U.S. soldiers were killed and 2,385 wounded (a kill ratio of 45:1) and 688 individual and 60 crew-served weapons recovered (a ratio of enemy killed to weapons seized of 14.6:1).

-According to Le Quan Cong, a VC platoon commander operating in the Delta during the operation, "most of the people killed were civilians, because civilians would run, we soldiers held our fighting position so they could not get us, they had wiped out whole villages" while failing to actually interdict the VC in the region.
+According to Le Quan Cong, a VC platoon commander during Speedy Express, the operation failed to interdict the VC.
+He also said: "most of the people killed were civilians, because civilians would run, we soldiers held our fighting position so they could not get us, they had wiped out whole villages".
 The VC claimed a strategic victory, claiming that their fighters and bases were left mostly intact and their presence in the region was not removed by the operation.